PDFWAC 137-56-210

 The hearing officer shall also determine whether safety concerns justify nondisclosure of the source of confidential information.
 The reliability and credibility determination and the need for confidentiality must be made on the record.

-(6) The hearing officer should determine if the offender is competent to understand the charges and proceedings or needs an interpreter to participate therein.
-If the offender is not competent or needs an interpreter, the hearing officer should postpone the hearing to secure a report on the competency of the offender, provide an interpreter, or take such other action as will assure the fairness and orderliness of the hearings.
+(6) The hearing officer should determine if the individual is competent to understand the charges and proceedings or needs an interpreter to participate therein.
+If the individual is not competent or needs an interpreter, the hearing officer should postpone the hearing to secure a report on the competency of the individual, provide an interpreter, or take such other action as will assure the fairness and orderliness of the hearings.